conan-io/conan-io.github.io/_posts/2026-08-12-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

 ## Connecting Conan, CMake, and `swiftc`

-The CMake project enables both Swift and C++ and consumes the targets generated by Conan:
+The CMake project enables both Swift and C++ and consumes the target generated by Conan:

 ```cmake